-NEW YORK, August 5, 2020 – Sigma Foundation for Nursing, an organization committed to advancing world health and celebrating nursing excellence, and Jonas Philanthropies, a nonprofit addressing high-need healthcare issues and audiences, are proud to announce the three recipients of their first Collaborative Research Grant.
-Created last year in memory of Jonas Philanthropies co-founder Barbara Jonas, the grant is supported by Jonas Philanthropies signature program, Jonas Nursing & Veterans Healthcare.
-One nursing scholar in each category of mental health, rural health and veteran healthcare, has received $10,000 to fund their impressive efforts to improve healthcare for the most vulnerable citizens in the United States.
-This year’s awardees include:
+Created in memory of Jonas Philanthropies co-founder Barbara Jonas, the grant is supported by Jonas Philanthropies signature program, Jonas Nursing and Veterans Healthcare.
+Each nursing scholar recipient will receive $10,000 to fund their impressive efforts to improve healthcare for the most vulnerable citizens in the United States.

 About Jonas Philanthropies